 The unvarnished truth is that almost all the people you meet feel themselves superior to you in some way, and a sure way to their hearts is to let them realize in some subtle way that you recognize their importance, and recognize it sincerely.

-🎬 A small action that I successfully implemented after reading this book: Making sure to call people by their name as soon as I learn what it is (“If You Don’t Do This, You Are Headed for Trouble”).
+🎬 A small action that I successfully implemented after reading this book: Making sure to call people by their name as soon as I learn what it is.
 I don’t do this for personal gain.
-I do it because it seems to make people’s day.
+I do it because it seems to make people’s day. (“If You Don’t Do This, You Are Headed for Trouble”)

-You can find the first 27 books that I read at Read 100 (Business) Books · Part I.
+You can find the first 27 books that I read at Read 100 Business Books · Part I.

 My idea to read hardcore business books never really came off the ground.
 Instead, I chose to read books on subjects related to my online projects (and businesses), like photography and marketing.
 Right now, my focus is on writing, creative living, and web development. ↩